Last Updated July 27, 2020

 Suppose you’ve always dreamed of owning a home along the French Riviera, so you decide to peruse properties in Monaco.

 Owning property in Monaco comes with a number of excellent benefits, including a pathway to becoming a resident of a tax-free country, but it comes with a catch.

 Buying property in Monaco is very, very expensive.

-Unless you’re a multi-billionaire, you’ll likely be pouring most of your wealth into a single property if you want to buy a decent-sized home in Monaco.
+Unless you’re a multi-billionaire, you’ll likely be pouring most of your wealth into a single property if you want to buy a decent-sized home there.

 If you went ahead and bought the property anyway, think about what would happen if the market suddenly bottomed out.
-You’d lose nearly all of your wealth.
+You would lose nearly all of your wealth.

-The simple truth is this: no matter how wealthy you are, you never want to put all of your eggs into one basket – even if that basket appears relatively stable.
+The simple truth is this: no matter how wealthy you are, you never want to put all your eggs in one basket – even if that basket appears relatively stable.

 Therefore, when considering where you want to buy international real estate, you need to take cost into account and set a reasonable budget.